Orillusion/orillusion-web/docs/api/classes/Navi3DPointFat.md

 A new Vector3 object that is the difference between the
          current Vector3 and the specified Vector3 object.

+**`Language`**

+en_US
+Subtracts the value of the x, y, and z elements of the current Vector3 object from the values of the x, y, and z elements of another Vector3 object.
+The <code>subtract()</code> method does not change the current Vector3 object.
+Instead, this method returns a new Vector3 object with the new values.

 #### Inherited from